J3RN/minecraft-manager/README.md

 **As you can probably tell, this is very much a work in progress, and does not currently work very much.
 Much more to come soon.**

+### Stretch goals

+- WebSockets to live-update the shutdown/startup process

 ## Contributing

 Fork it, send me a pull request.
 Please and thank you.